 The firm represents heirs and executives in will contests, and litigation to validate or invalidate trusts, and in contests concerning the administration of estates and trusts.

 As elder law attorneys, the firm provides advice to clients on the Medicare system.
-Egbert & Barnes provides advice on the scope and extent of Medicare coverage, and the benefits available from Medicare.
-Egbert & Barnes counsels clients on Medicaid law and on Medicaid law issues important to clients such as how to enroll in Medicare, and the impact of Medicare income limits for those living in Pennsylvania.
+Egbert & Barnes, P.C., provides advice on the scope and extent of Medicare coverage, and the benefits available from Medicare.
+Egbert & Barnes, P.C counsels clients on Medicaid law and on Medicaid law issues important to clients such as how to enroll in Medicare, and the impact of Medicare income limits for those living in Pennsylvania.
 Many clients have concerns about Medicare cost sharing, in-patient hospital care, the Part A benefit period, the availability of skilled nursing facility care hospice care under Medicare Part A, hospital inpatient vs. outpatient status, the effects of outpatient status, and enhancing basic Medicare Coverage.
-Egbert & Barnes advises on Medicare Advantage Plans, Medicare Part D, and Medicare Part B, and integrating Medicare and Medicaid coverage, and Dual Eligible coverage under Medicaid and Medicare.
+Egbert & Barnes, P.C. advises on Medicare Advantage Plans, Medicare Part D, and Medicare Part B, and integrating Medicare and Medicaid coverage, and Dual Eligible coverage under Medicaid and Medicare.